Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-L. A. Christensen departed Durban again in ballast on May 9-1942, bound for New York but was later diverted to Philadelphia.
+L. A. Christensen departed Durban again in ballast on May 9-1942, bound for New York, but was later diverted to Philadelphia.

 Hearings were held in New York on June 23-1942 with the captain, the 2nd mate, Ordinary Seaman Nossum (helmsman), Ordinary Seaman Vistung (lookout) and the 3rd engineer appearing.

-For info, her armament consisted of a 4" gun, 2 Hotchkiss, 4 P.A.C.'s and 1 Holman.
+Her armament consisted of a 4" gun, 2 Marlins, 2 Hotchkiss, 4 P.A.C.'s and 1 Holman.

 Crew List - No Casualties: